-Consumers hold both explicit and implicit performance expectations and understanding both is critical to understanding satisfaction.
+Consumers hold both explicit and implicit performance expectations, and understanding both is critical to understanding satisfaction.
 Solomon et al (2014, p.165) highlight that the ‘price-quality relationship is one of the most pervasive market beliefs’.
-Furthermore, according to the ‘expectancy disconfirmity model’, an important lesson for marketiers is ‘don’t over promise if you can’t deliver’ (Solomon et al 2013, p.
+Furthermore, according to the ‘expectancy disconfirmity model’, an important lesson for marketeers is ‘don’t over promise if you can’t deliver’ (Solomon et al., 2013, p.
 403).
-In a UK construction and engineering education context as outlined, as institutional strategy currently employs Career Academics and this is at odds with student desires and expectations (Buckley et al., 2015), there is a danger that this strategy is exasperating a situation at odds with the aims of the TEF and the NSS.
+In a UK construction and engineering education context, as institutional strategy currently employs Career Academics and this is at odds with student desires and expectations (Buckley et al., 2015), the danger exists this strategy is exasperating a situation at odds with the aims of the TEF and the NSS.

-Based on the previous discourse we would suggest the following key questions:
+Based on the above we suggest the following key questions: